Attested: Ptolemy 2,3,29 Δουροτριγες, a tribe with one πολις at Δουνιον

 inscription C DVRTRG #ENDINESIS; inscription CI DVROTRAG LENDINIESI#

-Where: Dorset, because Ptolemy's coordinates for Δουνιον point to Hod Hill, but one should be wary of assuming that the Durotrages were a politically unified tribe or that LEND- necessarily referred to Ilchester (*Lindinis).
+Where: Dorset, where Ptolemy's coordinates for Δουνιον probably match Maiden Castle, but beware of assuming that the Durotrages were a politically unified tribe or that LEND- necessarily referred to *Lindinis and that that was at Ilchester.

 Notes: Delamarre (2017:293-7) here offered a translation of ‘feet of steel’, inspired by Welsh dur and Irish traig ‘foot’.
 Not convincing.